emavap/HeatingControl/README.md

 Every 60 seconds, the integration:

 1. **Evaluates All Schedules**:
-   - Time Window Check: Is current time within schedule start/end (or always active)?
+   - Time Window Check: Is current time within the schedule window?
    - Presence Check: Is presence requirement met (only when home)?
    - Schedule Active: Both conditions must be true